 It comes with comfortable cables that make you forget having a cordless tool.
 The cable has no way of compromising your performance when making intricate movements.
 The cable system is flexible enough to connect an attachment to the rotary tool with ease.
 The design keeps the cables away from your arms, and that gives you freedom of movement.
 That is convenient and comfortable for the user.

 The maximum speed is 23,000rpm, and that makes it faster.
 You are allowed to customize speed depending on the material or project you are running.

 They both have a speed variance, but their ranges differ.
 The speed of the Flex Shaft ranges up to 23,000 rpm, whereas the Dremel stylo ranges from 5,000 to 22,000rpm.
-The difference looks small, but it counts.
-It lies in the maximum speed at which each product works.
+The difference looks small, but it counts, and it lies in the maximum speed at which each product works.

 The Flex shaft motor connects to the collet via a flexible shaft, and it is for stationary work on a bench.
 That increases precision and requires power.
-Dremel Stylo comes with a well-ventilated motor that does not need a cooling system.
-That lacks on the Flex shaft, and that is why it heats up quickly.
+Dremel Stylo comes with a well-ventilated motor that does not need a cooling system and lacks the Flex shaft, which is why it heats up quickly.